 Jailed for a Like

-Coda’s mini-documentary series tells the stories of Russians who have been prosecuted or imprisoned for their posts, shares or likes on social media.
+Jailed for a Like tracks cases of Russians who have been prosecuted or imprisoned for their posts, shares or likes on social media.

 The story you just read is a small piece of a complex and an ever-changing storyline that Coda covers relentlessly and with singular focus.
 But we can’t do it without your help.
 Show your support for journalism that stays on the story by becoming a member today.
 Coda Story is a 501(c)3 U.S. non-profit.
 Your contribution to Coda Story is tax deductible.